 Route Queen’s cortege will take from Balmoral to Holyrood Palace revealed

-The cortege is expected to leave the castle on Royal Deeside – where Elizabeth 11 died on Thursday – at 10am on Sunday morning.
+The cortege is expected to leave the castle on Royal Deeside at 10am on Sunday morning.

 Details of the route the Queen’s coffin will take from Balmoral to Edinburgh have been revealed.

-The cortege is expected to leave the castle on Royal Deeside – where Elizabeth 11 died on Thursday – at 10am on Sunday morning.
+The cortege is expected to leave the castle on Royal Deeside – where the Queen died on Thursday – at 10am on Sunday morning.

 Scottish First Minister Nicola Sturgeon said the “poignant” journey, which will see the Queen’s coffin transported to the Palace of Holyroodhouse, would give the public a chance to come together to “mark our country’s shared loss”.